 Why would you use it?

+Now that have the answer for “what is split tunneling?,” the next question may be why you would use it.
 The main function of a VPN is to give you a secure and private channel, where your encrypted internet traffic can travel without the prying eyes and snoopers like your ISP, cybercriminals, and governments knowing what you’re up to.

 It is, of course, possible that checking your local news or a recipe website to see what to cook for lunch may not require this level of online privacy and protection.
 In those instances, split tunneling may come in handy since you can choose to access these websites without the VPN unless your VPN doesn’t have this cool feature.
 But we only advise you to use this option if otherwise, it’s not possible for you to enjoy the experience.